alejandrodotor8/alejandrodotor8/README.md

 ## 🚀 About Me
 I'm a Multimedia Engineer and Frontend Developer from Bogotá, Colombia 🇨🇴

-* 🧠 Nowadays, I'm learning JavaScript Frameworks at [Platzi](https://platzi.com/p/alejandrodotor8/) 💚
+* 🧠 &nbsp;Nowadays, I'm learning JavaScript Frameworks at [Platzi](https://platzi.com/p/alejandrodotor8/) 💚

-* 🌱 I want to learn more about backend technologies and mobile development
+* 🌱 &nbsp;I want to learn more about backend technologies and mobile development

-* 👨🏻‍💻 I'm currently working at Techedge Colombia as EIM Developer
+* 👨🏻‍💻 &nbsp;I'm currently working at Techedge Colombia as EIM Developer

 ## 🛠 Skills